jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 1. Keep It Simple Stupid - KISS - JB Mountain Skills [Youtube](https://youtu.be/IkL8o4qStI4). _Great video about building belaying setups._
 1. Los Arenales - KTL Rock Trip [Youtube Video](https://www.youtube.com/watch?v=VuUY3vIJ_u0). _Great video about Arenales, thank you!_
 1. Arenales A Tope Muro de Escalada Rock Trip [Youtube Video](https://www.youtube.com/watch?v=w1bGq1Wp7SQ). _Great video about Mujeres y Tequilas, showing the approach and good bit of the anchors._

+## Day 1: Mujeres, Tequilas y Otras Hierbas
+After a quick breakfast at Manzano Historico, we headed up the valley, arriving at the military checkpoint around 8 AM.
+From there we got to "El Puente" (the bridge) where we left our rented car (Toyota Etios that handled the gravel road just fine) at the parking spot.

+The camping spot and mountain hut are located 20 minutes away from the car.
+When loaded with all the food and equipment, it can be quite a strenuous hike.
+Therefore, we decided to head straight to the Aguja Nuez (remember I needed any little edge I could get.) and then return for things to setup camp.

+Finally, at 9 AM we started our approach to a classic multi-pitch _Mujeres, Tequilas y otras Hierbas_ graded 5+ and recommended in the guide.

+Phew, that was quite long intro before actually talking climbing, sorry (or not hehe).
+Anyway, let's get to it.

+### Approach
+The approach involves hiking in steep scree towards the right of the Aguja Nuez, which can be easily spotted by the huge stone pillar called "La Proa".

+Arenales has the characteristic of having a million ways of reaching a given route.
+In this case, we probably took the worst, where scree accompanied us most of the way up.

+Once at the base of the route (1 long hour later), a 3rd class scramble will bring you to a huge plateau where Mujeres y Tequilas starts and many other routes as well (Black Titer Dyke).

+### The Route
+The route is a 5+ FR, 3 pitches route that is recommended in the guidebook.
+It is regarded as an iconic initiatory climb since all anchors have bolts and you can retreat at any point.
+Furthermore, the line follows a very clear diagonal flake that makes it impossible to get lost.

+So there I was, at 10:30 AM on my first ever multi-pitch as a leader.
+I will admit that I had to gaslight myself into believing I liked this sport.

+#### Pitch 1: 4+
+This pitch involves climbing a pretty blocky section with a style that we, as a group, denominated "Trepin-danger" which translates to something like Sketchy-Scrambling.
+This is the type of easy climbing between ledges where falling can lead into a broken ankle.

+It is graded as a 4+ but I felt that the crux was around 5/5+.
+This discrepancy could be because, I was certainly very nervous and probably didn't choose the easiest path.

+At the top you reach, yet once again, another huge ledge that will feel like a deja-vu.

+#### Pitch 2: 5
+This is arguably felt the easiest of all the pitches that day.
+This is a very straight forward pitch that follows the flake edge.
+The rock quality is amazing and protections are abundant.

+At this point, I was feeling really comfortable and confident, which was a great thing.
+I even found myself singing while climbing.

+This pitch ends at a not so comfortable standing belay on a sort of a small cave.

+#### Pitch 3: 5+
+A really fun 5+ pitch that involves easy lay-backing combined with steming at the beginning.
+The crux of the route is located at the very beginning by exiting the cave.
+This route had plenty of good hand-jams that made it really fun.

+The pitch ends at a pretty comfortable sitting belay from the top of the Aguja Nuez pillar, the views from here are just amazing.

+From this point on, you may choose to rappel down the 3 pitches and call it a day.
+However, we felt pretty good and decided to do the suggested extension.